The Solutionary Teacher Fellowship has Been Serving Teachers for 8 Years!

 Program Pathways and Requirements

-The Solutionary Teacher Fellowship is built around four key elements of professional learning: Knowledge, Action, Accountability and Reflection, Connection to Partners.
-These elements are based on research (and feedback from the past seven years of implementation) of what leads to successful outcomes in the classroom.
+The Environmental Solutionary Teacher Fellowship is built around four key elements of professional learning: Knowledge, Action, Accountability and Reflection, and Connection to Partners.
+These elements are based on research (and feedback from the past eight years of implementation) of what leads to successful outcomes in the classroom.
 Each of these elements and how they show up in this program are outlined below.

 Program Elements

-- Knowledge: Foundational knowledge and skill building for environmental literacy, climate literacy, and solutionary teaching and learning is at the heart of the teacher fellowship program.
-Throughout the program this happens through hands-on experiential learning workshops that blend content knowledge development and training on solutionary teaching strategies.
+• Knowledge: Foundational knowledge and skill building for environmental literacy, climate literacy, and solutionary teaching and learning is at the heart of the teacher fellowship program.
+Throughout the program, hands-on experiential learning workshops blend content knowledge development and training on solutionary teaching strategies.

-- Action: This part of the program is focused around teachers putting knowledge and skills into action by developing and implementing Solutionary Units of Study.
-During this phase, teachers are paired with an instruction coach who provides guided implementation support on planning, implementing solutionary teaching strategies, and evaluating student outcomes.
+• Action: This part of the program is focused around teachers putting knowledge and skills into action by developing and implementing Solutionary Units of Study.
+During this phase, teachers are paired with an instructional coach who provides guided implementation support on planning, implementing solutionary teaching strategies, and evaluating student outcomes.

-- Accountability and Reflection: A critical key element of the program is accountability and reflection.
-This happens both formatively through discussions in the cohort based community of practice, as well as summatively through case study reflections and oral presentations at the December and May check-points.
+• Accountability and Reflection: A critical key element of the program is accountability and reflection.
+This happens both formatively through discussions in the cohort-based community of practice, as well as summatively through case study reflections and oral presentations.

 Program Success and Testimonials

-Since the start of this fellowship in 2015-16, more than 300 teachers have learned what environmental literacy is and how to do it — while also meeting the standards and fostering students engagement and academic success.
-Despite all the challenges teachers have faced with COVID-19, the program continues to be incredibly successful for empowering teachers - more than 90% of teacher fellows reported that the program was critical to their success and/or enhanced their ability to teach virtually and engage students in the 2020-21 school year.
+Since the start of this fellowship in 2015-16, more than 400 teachers have learned what environmental literacy is and how to do it — while also meeting the standards and fostering students' engagement and academic success.
+The program continues to be incredibly successful for empowering teachers - more than 90% of teacher fellows reported that the program was critical to their success and/or enhanced their ability to teach and engage students in the 2022-23 school year.

 95% of participants report very high to extreme satisfaction with institutes and workshops